alphagov/govuk-design-system/src/components/cookie-banner/index.md

 - set any non-essential cookies unless the user accepted them on a previous visit

 Position the cookie banner after the opening `<body>` tag and before the ’skip to main content‘ link.
 If you're using the Nunjucks page template, use the `bodyStart` block.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not make the cookie banner ‘sticky’ to the top of the page by using `position: fixed` or any other method.
+This is to make sure it does not cover or obscure any content which has a focus applied.
+This is to comply with WCAG 2.2 success criterion [2.4.11 Focus not Obscured (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html).

 ### Option 1: If you’re only using essential cookies